BAFCS/Emotion-Recognition-in-Education-through-Deep-Learning/README.md

 > **Pretrained Models**

 > This repository includes the full codebase for the project.
-The pretrained models are available on Hugging Face and can be accessed at the following link:
+The pretrained models are available on Hugging Face Hub and can be accessed at the following link:
 > [https://huggingface.co/BAFCS/Emotion-Recognition-in-Education-through-Deep-Learning](https://huggingface.co/BAFCS/Emotion-Recognition-in-Education-through-Deep-Learning)

 The codes are stored in the "Code" folder.
 For the facial modality, there are four codes: two implementing individual models, each using a different data balancing method, and two named "Ensemble," which present ensemble models developed by combining different architectures.
 Among these, the file "2_codeEnsembleWithWeights.ipynb" stands out as the most relevant.
 Regarding the textual modality, only the file "code.ipynb" is included, which uses the CSV files generated directly within the same code.